Reading Time: 4 minutes

 Ready to Make a Decision?

-Armed with this new knowledge, we hope you can make an informed decision about your EFT payment options.
+Armed with this new knowledge, we hope you can make an informed decision about your ACH vs. EFT payment options.
 But should you need further guidance, let’s talk.

-If you already have a merchant service provider but want a change, get a free savings analysis.
-This lets you compare Seamless Merchant’s pricing with your current merchant’s.
+If you already have a merchant service provider but want a change, get a free savings analysis that lets you compare Seamless Merchant’s pricing with your current merchant’s.
 All you need is a recent statement.

 Either way, we look forward to hearing from you soon!